Rural Building Reuse Program

 Additional Requirements

-Eligible applicants must be local governments located in Tier 1 or Tier 2 counties, or in rural census tracts of Tier 3 counties in North Carolina.
-Individuals, nonprofits, and other non-governmental entities are not eligible to apply directly.
+Eligible applicants are units of local government located in Tier 1 or Tier 2 counties, or within rural census tracts in Tier 3 counties, as defined by NC state statute.

 Geographic Eligibility